Code-Institute-Submissions/Sienna-Website/README.md

 [Google Fonts:](https://fonts.google.com/)

-- Google fonts, Abril-Fatface and Aileron were used throughout the project with sans-serif set as the backup.
+- Google fonts, Abril-Fatface, Aileron and serif were used throughout the project with sans-serif set as the backup.
 All linked in the head of the project to increase loading times.

 [Bootstrap 4.0.0:](https://getbootstrap.com/docs/4.0/)